oluwakemi-dada/dj-events-frontend/README.md

 # DJ Events Frontend

-This is a Next.js, Redux and TypeScript project
+This is a DJ events app built with Next.js, Redux and TypeScript.

 [Preview app](https://djevents-nextjs-v1.vercel.app/)